BUAP Logo

 BUAP Symbol

-The current version of the word inscription is in classic sans serif font, made with capital letters with thin lines.
+The current version of the word inscription is set in a classic sans-serif font, with capital letters and thin lines.

-The variety of colors of the first variant of the logo, relevant before 2014, has been replaced by monotony and the use of only dark blue in the current one.
+The variety of colors in the first logo variant, which was relevant before 2014, has been replaced by monotony, with only dark blue used in the current one.
 However, the BUAP logo did not look worse.
 It has the sense of restraint and rigor inherent in the popular Mexican university.